This Chocolate Chip Cookie Dough Dessert Hummus is a fast, healthy, and gluten-free way to indulge in your cookie dough craving!

 - 1 tsp vanilla extract 5 mL

 - 2-3 Tbsp water 30 to 45 mL

 - ¾ cup chopped white chocolate melted, 125 g

 - ½ cup dark or semi-sweet chocolate chips or chunks, 85 g

 - Blend: In a food processor, combine chickpeas, tahini, and vanilla.
 Add water, a tablespoon at a time, until mixture is well-blended and creamy.

 - Chocolate: Stir melted white chocolate into chickpea mixture.
 If mixture becomes less fluffy (or a bit gluey), blitz it in the food processor a few times.
-Stir in chocolate chips.
+Cool hummus if it is warm, then stir in chocolate chips.

 - Serve: For best results, refrigerate for an hour before serving.
 Serve cold with apples, crackers, toast, or spoons!